 The state’s attorneys have to prove that you had all of the following in order to obtain a Stalking conviction: (1) one of the specific intents under the Harassment law or knowledge/reasonably should have knowledge that the target of the alleged Stalking would regard communications as threatening, (2) knowingly engaged in the conduct, (3) actually caused someone to feel “fear of bodily injury or death or in fear that an offense will be committed against the other individual’s property, or to feel harassed, annoyed, alarmed, abused, tormented, embarrassed, or offended” (4) committed conduct that was threatening harm or was defined as Harassment.
 Additionally, as a fifth element, the state must prove that a reasonable person would have feared for their life, property, or felt harassed, annoyed, alarmed, abused, tormented, embarrassed, or offended.
 A defense attorney can attack the charges against you by challenging any of those elements in addition to all the other standard defense strategies.

-The Stalking statute covers acts committed toward an alleged victim’s “family1” or a member of that individual’s “household.”2 The Stalking statute also includes acts towards someone who is in a “dating relationship3” with the alleged Stalking victim.
+The Stalking statute covers acts committed toward an alleged victim’s “family” or a member of that individual’s “household.”
+The Stalking statute also includes acts towards someone who is in a “dating relationship” with the alleged Stalking victim.

 Some typical examples of Stalking behavior are repeated threatening or harassing phone calls, following someone, showing up to someone’s workplace, or vandalizing someone’s property.